 Students enrol for the modules that will make up their programme of study online on the module enrolment system accessed through Minerva: The Portal and VLE.
 While it's open, students can use the system whenever they wish and revise their choices where necessary.
 The web form incorporates direct links to module and personal timetables, the module and programme catalogues and a filtration system for the enrolment on foreign language modules.

 If students need guidance at any stage of their enrolment, they are encouraged to contact their parent school or relevant teaching schools.
-Face-to-face advice can be obtained at the Discovery Themes fair, which will be taking place on Thursday 3 May 2018 (11am - 2pm) in Parkinson Court, within the Parkinson Building.
-A second fair will be held in September for new and returning undergraduate students.
+Face-to-face advice can be obtained at the Discovery Themes fair, which will be taking place on Wednesday 26 September 2018 (11am - 4pm) in Parkinson Court, within the Parkinson Building.

 If a student wants to change their choice of module after the module enrolment system has closed, they must complete a Change of Module (Course) form and return it to their parent school no later than 26 October 2018 for semester one modules and 22 February 2019 for semester two modules.
 Individual schools may have earlier deadlines.